IlyaMaliauka/builders-new/README.md

 #Test project for the first module

-Build with Maven with cmd command: mvn clean install -pl web,admin
+Build with Maven with cmd command: mvn clean install

-Test with Maven with cmd command: mvn clean test -pl web,admin
+Test with Maven with cmd command: mvn clean test